 In the United States, LVT is typically produced on continuous lamination equipment, such as a rotocure machine.
 This means it is made in large continuous runs, cut into smaller sections, called slabs, and then cut into the finished product format, such as tile or plank.

 Every manufacturer has their own variation or configuration of the equipment.
 This continuous method allows for temperature and pressure control resulting in higher quality and yields.
 It also typically has energy and labor efficiencies compared to other methods.

-production can also have lower quality yields and requires large amounts of energy to heat and cool the equipment.
+Due to the stacking of material within the static press and heating and cooling within the same chamber, production can also have lower quality yields and requires large amounts of energy to heat and cool the equipment.
 The material has pressure applied to the top and bottom of the press and it is heated and cooled within the same chamber to achieve lamination.

 There are other types of constructions in the LVT category including Rigid Core constructions such as Expanded Polymer Core or Solid Polymer Core (SPC) and Waterproof Core (WPC).
 These typically have a core layer as part of their construction in addition to the wear layer, print and backing layers.

 Rigid Core constructions typically use a click installation system and are often found in residential or multi-family applications.
 Depending on the product, these types of constructions often offer superior sound transmission and hide subfloor irregularities better than traditional LVT.
 However, because of the construction and click installation system, they are not recommended for many commercial and heavy commercial environments.

 Amtico Signature Collection, Pilgrim Oak, Woven Laying Pattern

 The wonderful thing about Luxury Vinyl Tile is the variety of visuals offered; because LVT visuals are printed, it allows for a large degree of design and color flexibility often not found in other flooring constructions.